-In 2010, Irrigation Training and Research Center (ITRC) engineers at Cal Poly developed a rating curve to better estimate peak flows at Canet.
-Analysis of field measurements determined that three unique equations were necessary to approximate flow rates (Q) in cubic feet per second (cfs) at the site, depending on stage height.
+In 2010, engineers at Cal Poly's Irrigation Training and Research Center (ITRC) developed a rating curve to better estimate peak flows at Canet.
+Analysis of field measurements determined that three unique equations were necessary to approximate flow rates (Q) in cubic feet per second (cfs) at the site depending on stage height, due to the presence of a bridge.

-The following equations were used to calculate discharge in this report, and previous versions of this report3:
+The following equations were used to calculate discharge in this report, and previous versions of this report:

 - For stage heights below 12.10 feet, discharge can be approximated by: Q (cfs) = 20.907Y2 - 5.8341Y where Y is the depth of water (in feet, recorded by the bubbler gauge) minus channel bottom elevation (3.75 ft) above the reference datum. - For stage heights between 12.1 feet and 13.2 feet, the discharge is approximated by: Q (cfs) = 1200 cfs.
-This is the case when the culverts are full, and the water is not overtopping the bridge. - When the water has overtopped the bridge at heights above 13.2 feet, the following equation is applied: Q (cfs) = 1200 + 88 [(H -13.2) + 0.326]^{2.1} where H is the staff gauge reference without adjustment for the channel bottom elevation.
+This is the case when the culverts are full, and the water is not overtopping the bridge. - When the water has overtopped the bridge at heights above 13.2 feet, the following equation is applied:

+Q (cfs) = $1200 + 88 [(H - 13.2) + 0.326]^{2.1}$ where H is the staff gauge reference without adjustment for the channel bottom elevation.